 Do not administer IV fluids and medications that have particulate matter or discoloration.
-Some medications will be colored fluid.
+Some medications may come as a colored fluid.
 If in doubt, double-check.
-This cannot be checked for the few drugs that come in a dark bag because of the medication is light-sensitive, limiting its ability to be double-checked.
+Some drugs come in a dark bag because the medication is light-sensitive, limiting its ability to be double-checked.

 Some medications require dilution, particularly medications that are irritating to the vein.
-If you are withdrawing the medication from a glass ampule, use a filter needle or straw unless contraindicated.
+If you withdraw the medication from a glass ampule, use a filter needle or straw unless contraindicated.

 Eliminate air from the tubing set and injecting device to avoid air emboli.
 Before injecting anything into an IV, check the patency.
 Flush the IV tubing or saline lock with NS before and after a push.
 Check medication compatibility if you insert the push into an ongoing IV infusion or push more than one medication.

 Monitor the patient's reaction during and after the push.
 Major adverse effects include (Nettina, 2019):

 Minor adverse effects include (Nettina, 2019):